Notes on the Geography of Poland: Krakow in More Detail

 A not-so-happy place.

-Crowded and much of it wrecked, as was the community that populated the place.
+Crowded and much of it wrecked, as was the living community.

-Over on the other side of town, a great many Poles live in even more crowded conditions.
-This is prefab paradise, the district called Ludwinow.
+Over on the other side of town, a great many Poles live in the prefab paradise called Ludwinow.

 The buildings are all plattenbau or plate-buildings, assembled from modules trucked in.